Partnerships That Move Health Forward

 Developing Public Health Leaders to Serve the State

 A WPP-funded education initiative is helping address the long-standing shortage of public health leaders in Wisconsin and across the nation.
-The Wisconsin Population Health Services Fellowship, a cornerstone of WPP’s educational investments, attracts and places early-career public health workers in government and community-based organizations.
-The fellows support public health programming for local health initiatives and build their skills as public health leaders.
-To date, more than 97 fellows from diverse backgrounds have served at more than 50 placement sites throughout Wisconsin, including urban, rural and tribal communities.
+Since 2004, the Wisconsin Population Health Services Fellowship, a cornerstone of WPP’s educational investments, has placed early-career public health workers in government and community-based organizations.
+The fellows support public health programming for local health initiatives and build their skills as public health leaders throughout this two-year service and training program.
+To date, more than 100 fellows from diverse backgrounds have served at more than 50 placement sites throughout Wisconsin, including urban, rural and tribal communities.
 Eighty percent of recent fellowship graduates have gone on to fill public health leadership positions in Wisconsin.

 Meet some of the fellows serving our state.